CSA Security Guidance for Critical Areas of Focus in Cloud Computing

 You can learn more about how to implement each of these domains by earning your Certificate of Cloud Security Knowledge (CCSK).

-On behalf of the CSA Board of Directors and the CSA Executive Team, we would like to thank all of the individuals that contributed time and feedback to the fourth version of the CSA Security Guidance for Critical Areas of Focus in Cloud Computing.
-We value your volunteer contributions and believe that the devotion of volunteers like you will lead the Cloud Security Alliance into the future.
-Thank you especially to our two editors, Dan Moren, John Moltz, and the lead authors: Rich Mogull, James Arlen, Adrian Lane, Gunnar Peterson, Mike Rothman and David Mortman.
+On behalf of the CSA Board of Directors and the CSA Executive Team, we extend our heartfelt gratitude to everyone who dedicated their time and provided invaluable feedback for the fifth version of the CSA Security Guidance for Critical Areas of Focus in Cloud Computing.
+Your volunteer contributions are greatly appreciated, and it is the commitment of volunteers like you that propels the Cloud Security Alliance into the future.